zydou/arti/crates/tor-socksproto/README.md

 encountered in the wild.

-The `tor-socksproto` crate tries to hide the actual details of the protocol, and expose a stateful handshake type that eventually provides a [`SocksRequest`] or an error.
+The `tor-socksproto` crate tries to hide the actual details of the protocol, and exposes a stateful handshake type that eventually provides a [`SocksRequest`] or an error.
 It is part of [Arti](https://gitlab.torproject.org/tpo/core/arti/), a project to implement [Tor](https://www.torproject.org/) in Rust.